Contributing

 After looking at the requirements.txt file,

-The reason wasn't obvious after digging through the TransactionEncoder
+The reason wasn't obvious after digging through the TransactionEncoder's source code.

 Mixin class for all transformers in scikit-learn.